-As Global Manager - Public Relations, I am responsible for the management and operation of Tourism Australia's global PR function which includes the organisation's media and broadcast hosting programs, our global press office and developing PR and communications strategies to support global marketing campaigns.
-I also provide strategic advice and support to Tourism Australia's regional PR teams in 15 international offices to assist them develop and roll-out their own public relations activities.
+Emma is the Global Manager - Public Relations for Tourism Australia.
+She is responsible for the management and operation of Tourism Australia's global PR function which includes the organisation's media and broadcast hosting programs, global press office and developing PR and communications strategies to support global marketing campaigns.
+She also provides strategic advice and support to Tourism Australia's regional PR teams in 15 international offices to assist them in developing and rolling out their own public relations activities.

 James Gregory Wilkinson is an award-winning TV show host, Editor-In-Chief and global travel expert.